kwaldenphd/python-structured-data/README.md

   json.dump(formattedResponse, json_file)
 ```

-<blockquote>Q4: Describe your experience working with the Census Bureau API.
+<blockquote>Q11: Describe your experience working with the Census Bureau API.
 What was rewarding?
 What was challenging?
 How did you solve those challenges?</blockquote>

 <blockquote>OPTIONAL: Modify the API call to access another subset of data.
 Include code + comments.</blockquote>

-# Project Prompt
+## API Project Prompt

-56. Navigate to an open data portal and construct an API call.
+Navigate to an open data portal and construct an API call.

-57. A few sources that might get you started:
+A few sources that might get you started:
 - [GitHub repository with extensive inventory of free public APIs](https://github.com/public-apis/public-apis)
 - [U.S. National Archives and Records Administration, NARA](https://www.archives.gov/developer#toc--datasets)
 - [Smithsonian Institution](https://www.si.edu/openaccess/devtools)